About us | Contact | n%2Fa | n%2Fa

 Once you've selected an area for wild camping, you’ll still have to find a safe spot:

 • Stay away from mountain streams or rivers.
 They may suddenly swell due to rain or storm.
-Flooding of your spot may also occur if it doesn’t rain on your location, but higher up in the mountains.
-Water levels may also rise due to hydropower plants connected to streams and rivers.
+Flooding of your spot may also occur if it doesn’t rain at your location, but higher up in the mountains.
+In addition, water levels can rise due to hydropower plants connected to streams and rivers.

 • Don’t camp on or at the foot of a slope from which snow, stones or other rubble can fall down.